AztecProtocol/aztec-packages/yarn-project/wonder-test-poc/README.md

 │ └── main.nr: a mock contract which is the target of the test (simple storage read/write, in private or public) └── noir_test
-└── main.nr: the actual integration test along the oracle calls. run the test with `yarn test`
+└── main.nr: the actual integration test along the oracle calls. run the test with `yarn test` └── e2e_mock.test.ts: the same test implemented in typescript, using Jest (redoing the exact same steps, for timing comparison)

 To run this, after bootstrapping the whole multirepo (./bootstrap.sh full at the root) - this does _not_ work with the docker container as we need a higher timeout for the foreign call from nargo's minreq (see https://github.com/noir-lang/noir/issues/4772#event-12468173848):